National Association of Health Underwriters

 The National Association of Benefits and Insurance Professionals (NABIP) is a U.S. non-profit professional association organized to promote the common business interests of those engaged in the sale of health insurance services and to advance public knowledge for the need and benefit of health insurance products and services.

 History

 NABIP was founded by J.P.
 Collins, L.D.
 Edson, A.G.
 MacKinnon and George Brown in 1930 and chartered June 5, 1930 at the Edgewater Beach Hotel in Chicago.

 Membership

 NABIP is an organization for individuals who are active in the health insurance industry.
 Its membership represents all segments of the health insurance business but the nucleus of the organization has always been agents.

 Governing structure

 NABIP is governed by an executive board.
-Since 2005, Janet Trautwein has been the executive vice president and CEO, while a new president of the board is elected by membership every year.
+Since September 1, 2023, Jessica Brooks-Woods has been the executive vice president and CEO, while a new president of the board is elected by membership every year.